-Dental Services

-WVCHIP Premium Members: There is an out-of-pocket maximum of \$150 per family per benefit year for dental services.
-Please note the copayment is per visit.
-Contact KEPRO at 1-888-571-0262 for prior authorization for all services to be performed in a facility other than the dental office.
+Dental providers should contact KEPRO at 1-888-571-0262 for prior authorization for all services to be performed in a facility other than the dental office.

 If the request for prior authorization is denied, WVCHIP will not cover the cost of the procedure.
-If requested treatment is denied, follow the appeal process.
+Providers or members can follow the appeals process for denials for FFS members.

-Comprehensive orthodontic treatment is payable only once in the member's lifetime.
+Comprehensive orthodontic treatment is payable only once in the member's lifetime whether enrolled in Medicaid or WVCHIP.